chteau/Fragment/README.md

 Fragment is a simple module I made to manage Roblox's imperative UI instance system inspired by React.
 It currently supports state management, effects, declarative rendering, globals stores which allow you to build reactive user interfaces whilst still using default Roblox's UI components.

-To lean get more details on the installation and available methods, [read the docs](https://github.com/chteau/Fragment/wiki) here.
+To learn more or get more details on the installation and available methods, [read the docs](https://github.com/chteau/Fragment/wiki) here.

 ## Installation